Alisma orientale

 What's the taxonomical classification of Alisma orientale?

-Alisma orientale belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it is categorized under the class Equisetopsida and the subclass Magnoliidae.
-Moving further down the taxonomic hierarchy, the plant is situated in the order Alismatales and the family Alismataceae.
-It is a member of the genus Alisma, and its specific identification is defined by its species name, orientale.
+Alisma orientale belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+As a member of the class Equisetopsida and the subclass Magnoliidae, its evolutionary lineage continues through the order Alismatales and the family Alismataceae.
+Within this taxonomic hierarchy, the plant is further defined by its genus, Alisma, and is specifically identified by its species name, orientale.

 What are the morphological characteristics of this plant?